-\\A Concentration consists of two courses in the same area, at least one of which must be a 300-level Seminar.
+^{}A Concentration consists of two courses in the same area, at least one of which must be a 300-level Seminar.

-History Minor Requirements: 20 credits distributed as follows:
+History Minor Requirements:

+20 credits distributed as follows:

-One perspectives in U.S. One perspectives in global HIST 322 Historical Methods Three additional courses in
+One perspectives in U.S. History course One perspectives in global History course HIST 322 Historical Methods Three additional courses in History At least one at the 300-level

-History course History course History

-At least one at the 300-level